ashokchandru/ashokchandru.github.io/index.md

 ## _Welcome to my GitHub page!_
-_I am a technical writer advisor working in software industry.
+_I am a technical writing advisor working in software industry.
 I am passionate about writing and about the tech industry.
 I enjoy driving and photography.
 I am a part-time organic farmer.
 Here is a little background of my professional experience:_

 * _Technical Writer working in networking and cybersecurity._
 * _Experienced in creation and maintenance of technical documentation for a variety of security, backup, and network products._